marcwright/bonobos-graphql/README.md

 const _ = require('lodash');

 const { GraphQLObjectType, GraphQLString } = graphql;
-// Using destructuring we'll bring in the Object types we want on the graph
+// Import Object types we want on the graph via destructuring
 // Describe songs and artists

 const SongType = new GraphQLObjectType({